I wrote the book on Minnesota probate.

 Keeping Your Family Together During The Probate Process

-After seeing hundreds of probate cases throughout my career, Attorney Peterson has seen the toll probate can take on a family.
+After seeing hundreds of probate cases throughout his career, Attorney Peterson has seen the toll probate can take on a family.
 As an executor, you will work closely with the heirs of the deceased and have a front-row seat to the grief and mourning that accompanies losing a loved one.

 Sometimes, the death of a loved one can bring out the worst in families.
 Old sibling rivalries may resurface, and perceived inequities can flourish when dividing someone’s assets, especially in blended families.
 As an executor, you may not be able to control a dysfunctional family or solve any deep-seated problems.
 However, you can help defuse the situation by being transparent and communicative so nobody feels left out of the process.
 If you can, act as a mediator to diffuse any volatile situations or bring in a professional mediator to help work through the disagreements.